CSCfi/mlflow-openshift/README.md

 # MLflow tracking server deployment for OpenShift container cloud

 This template implements MLflow Tracking server and MLflow models serving to OpenShift.
-By default settings MLflow Tracking server is deployed and started with access restrictions to use from CSC networks only.
-To change this modify Whitelist variable in OpenShift template or `routeWhitelist` in Helm chart.
+By default settings MLflow Tracking server is deployed and started.
+To restrict access modify Whitelist variable in OpenShift template or `routeWhitelist` in Helm chart.
 Starting up Models serving pod needs access to model stored in Rahti or externally to Allas object storage.